c2lang/documentation/documentation/docs/language/switch_statement.md

    }
 ```

-Rules for using sswitch:
+Rules for using switch for strings:

-* empty sswitch (no cases/default) is not allowed
-* default case (if present) must be last
+* the case conditions must be: nil or a string literal
-* case argument must be a *string literal* or *nil*
+* the case strings must be < 255 bytes (including 0)
-* there is no fallthrough (fallthrough keyword cannot be used)
+* there may be no duplicate cases
-* break can be used like in switch statement